Terms & Conditions of Use

 - (e) and, if you are a consumer, your statutory rights will not be excluded or limited by these terms and conditions, except to the extent permitted by law.

 25.2.
-The limitations and exclusions of liability set out in this Section 25 and elsewhere in these terms and conditions:
+The limitations and exclusions of liability set out in this Section 25 and elsewhere in

 - (a) are subject to Section 25.1; and